 Next, a bootstrap vault object is automatically created on your current host.
 This object will represent and manage your bootstrap vault, which is essentially a storage space used to store the state of inactive Legion objects.

 Creating vault object BootstrapVaultObject on "your.bootstrap.host.name" Setting BootstrapHost and BootstrapVault restrictions Added 1 host(s) to vault's compatibility set Added 1 vault(s) to host's compatibility set

 The system then creates objects which will represent and manage the implementation cache (used by host objects to execute copies of Legion programs in different architectures) and context space.

 Creating an ImplementationCache Creating an implementation (ContextObject) for ContextClass Creating the root context object

 Be sure to source /home/xxxx/OPR/legion_context_env.csh or . /home/xxxx/OPR/legion_context_env.sh before starting anything else from the command line.

 The remainder of the output shows various key objects being created and the basic elements of the system's context space being set up.
-This space is similar to a Unix directory and file system: the three initial contexts, class, hosts, and vaults are akin to directories, and contain context names (similar to file names in Unix) that refer to Legion objects.
-Figure 2, below shows the contents of a typical newly created Legion system.
+This space is similar to a Unix directory and file system: the four initial contexts, class, hosts, vaults, and home, are akin to directories, and contain context names (similar to file names in Unix) that refer to Legion objects.
+Figure 2, below shows some of the contents of a typical newly created Legion system.
 For more information on Legion context space, please see "Legion Context Space".